James Graham (rugby league): St Helens

 He was named in the Super League Dream Team for 2008's 2008 season.
 James won the 2008 Man of Steel award, making him the fourth successive St Helens player to win the prestigious award having beaten rival Jamie Peacock, and teammate Leon Pryce.
 He follows teammates James Roby, Paul Wellens, Jamie Lyon, Paul Sculthorpe (two spells) and Sean Long in being named Man of Steel.

 He was named in the Rugby League Writers' team of the year in 2008 and the Rugby League World magazine the following year in 2009.

 He played in the 2009 Super League Grand Final defeat by the Leeds Rhinos at Old Trafford.

 2011 would be Graham's final year at Saints as a host of NRL clubs coveted his signature.
 Canterbury Bulldogs and Parramatta Eels were thought to head the list of interested clubs.

-On 27 April 2011 it was confirmed by club officials that St Helens joint captain James Graham will join NRL side Canterbury Bulldogs when his contract expires at the end of the 2011 season.
+On 27 April 2011 it was confirmed by club officials that St Helens joint captain Graham would join NRL side the Canterbury-Bankstown Bulldogs when his contract expires at the end of the 2011 season.
 "We did everything practical to persuade James to stay," said Saints chairman Eamonn McManus.
 "But we respect his wishes and ambitions.
 There comes a point where you have to just shake his hand and wish him luck."
 Graham left St Helens with a 4–5 record in finals (1-5 in Super League Grand Finals in 2006, and 2007–2011; and 3–0 in Challenge Cup Finals from 2006 to 2008).

 He played in the 2011 Super League Grand Final defeat by the Leeds Rhinos at Old Trafford.

 Canterbury-Bankstown

-He played 26 games in his début NRL season and was part of the Bulldogs team which lost the Grand Final to Melbourne Storm.
+He played 26 games in his début NRL season and was part of the Canterbury team which lost the Grand Final to Melbourne Storm.
 However he was at the centre of the match's most controversial incident when he appeared to bite the left ear of Storm fullback Billy Slater.
 Graham denied the charge but despite inconclusive video footage was widely condemned and subsequently suspended for 12 matches by the NRL Judiciary in a hearing lasting ten minutes.

 After Canterbury captain Michael Ennis was ruled out of the 2014 NRL Grand Final due to a foot injury, Graham along with teammate Trent Hodkinson were named co-captains of the Bulldogs for the match.
 At the Bulldogs 2015 season launch, Graham was named the club captain for the club's 80th season, replacing former rake Michael Ennis.
 It was also announced that the Englishman will be joined in the role with newly appointed vice-captains, Aiden Tolman and Frank Pritchard.